rosmord/jsesh/README.md

 * prepareJSeshRelease: a maven mojo for preparing the release (mostly indexing the fonts)
 * utils : utilities to update some data files. nothing of interest.
 * jhotdrawfw : the "application framework" part of JHOTDRAW 7.

-Among those, the following modules are obsolete :
-* jseshMac : the mac JSesh application (will be replaced by jseshAppli)
-* jseshOthers : non-mac application jar (will be replaced by jseshAppli)

 #### Softwares